ArturOle/buck/README.md

 pip install .
 ```

-Use buck: (straing like this in command line)
+Use buck: (straight like this in the command line)
 ```
 buck --help
 ```